-In August of 2013, a federal grand jury indicted Dias Kadyrbayev and Azamat Tazhayakov, friends of Boston Marathon bombing defendant Dzhokhar Tsarnaev, for conspiracy to obstruct justice, obstruction of justice, and aiding and abetting.
-The charges stem from the friends’ allegedly trying to get rid of evidence of Tsarnaev’s complicity in the April 15 bombing, which killed three people and injured over 200.
-A third friend, Robel Phillipos, faced federal charges of lying to investigators; the government alleges that he lied in saying that he didn’t remember going to Tsarnaev’s dormitory with Kadyrbayev and Tazhayakov the day that authorities released pictures of the bombing suspects.
+In August of 2013, a federal grand jury indicted Dias Kadyrbayev and Azamat Tazhayakov, friends of the man eventually convicted for the Boston Marathon bombing, for conspiracy to obstruct justice, obstruction of justice, and aiding and abetting.
+The charges stem from the friends’ allegedly trying to get rid of evidence of Dzhokhar Tsarnaev’s complicity in the April 15 bombing, which killed three people and injured over 200.
+A third friend, Robel Phillipos, faced federal charges of lying to investigators; the government alleged that he lied in saying that he didn’t remember going to Tsarnaev’s dormitory with Kadyrbayev and Tazhayakov the day that authorities released pictures of the bombing suspects.

 This article is about the crime of conspiracy.
 For more information on the three friends as accessories after the fact, see Accessories After the Fact in the Boston Marathon Bombing.

 The term “co-conspirators” is a bit redundant, because a conspiracy by definition requires more than one person—you cannot conspire with yourself.

 A conspiracy is an agreement between two or more people to break the law.
 (18 U.S.C. § 371.)
 The agreement itself is the crime of conspiracy, although most conspiracy statutes require that some “overt act” (however slight) be taken by one of the co-conspirators in the chain of actions needed to fully commit the crime.
 So, the crime can be thwarted or called off, but if one of the co-conspirators took even the first step toward committing the agreed crime, all of the co-conspirators may be convicted of conspiracy.
 This is true even if the agreed crime never occurs.